mrc-ide/packit/README.md

 ```

 NB If you're testing with a server url which is not a domain root, ensure that you append a "/".
 In this case it's also
-important to use `./` as the base in the Playwright tests, not `/`.
+important to use `./` as the base route in the Playwright tests, not `/`.